containers/podman/docs/source/markdown/podman-build.1.md

 #### **--sign-by**=*fingerprint*

 Sign the image using a GPG key with the specified FINGERPRINT.
+(This option is not available with the remote Podman client)

 #### **--squash**